gabeklein/entangled-io/README.md

 <br/>

-<b>4.</b> &nbsp; You now have everything you need, to access server functions on the client!
+<b>4.</b> &nbsp; You now have everything you need, to run server functions on the client!
 Just import away. ✨

 > `my-app/demo.jsx`